nodeca/js-yaml/README.md

 ## API

 JS-YAML automatically registers handlers for `.yml` and `.yaml` files.
 You can load them just with `require`.
-That's equivalent to calling loadAll() on file handler.
+That's mostly equivalent to calling loadAll() on file handler ang gathering all documents with iterator into one array.
 Just with one string!

 ``` javascript
 require('js-yaml');